-The regulatory climate in 2019 strikes a balance between regulators' desire to allow the creative processes necessary to technological innovation, and forbearance while intervening strategically to maintain the integrity of the financial markets.
-Notably absent from the SEC in early 2019 was guidance relative to secondary trading markets (which would allow securities professionals such as brokerdealers, investment advisers, and custodians of digital assets to best comply with the framework of existing securities laws).
-Notwithstanding the limited formal guidance, a handful of secondary trading platforms have developed. tZero, the trading platform subsidiary of Overstock, and SharesPost, a FINRA registered self-clearing broker-dealer, were each approved by the SEC as an alternative trading system or ATS for digital assets, which is a marketplace exempt from registration as an exchange.
-This is progress; however, the aftermarket needs of our growing digital economy have not vet been met.
-Additionally, the July 8, 2019 SEC/FINRA joint statement noted above, while addressing and providing needed clarity did not, and could not, address many issues and risks.
-Time-measured in years-will be needed before the niche of engaging in digital asset securities is sufficiently refined to provide comfort to many industry participants.
+The regulatory climate in 2019-2020 struck a balance between regulators' desire to allow the creative processes necessary to technological innovation and forbearance, though intervening strategically to maintain the integrity of the financial markets.
+Following July 2019 guidance relative to secondary trading markets (which would allow securities professionals such as broker-dealers, investment advisers, and custodians of digital assets to best comply with the framework of existing securities laws) some additional marketplaces (alternative trading systems of which 55 have been approved by the SEC as of September 2020) exempt from registration as an exchange have emerged, of which some, such as SharesPost and tZERO, permit trading of certain cryptocurrencies.
+This is progress; however, the aftermarket needs of our growing digital economy remain unmet.
+The July 8, 2019 SEC/FINRA joint statement noted above, while addressing and providing needed clarity did not, and could not, address many issues and risks.
+More time-measured in years-will likely be needed before the niche of engaging in digital asset securities is sufficiently refined to provide comfort to many industry participants.
 And yet, the benefits which the niche portends may be well worth the risk of engagement, a decision which each potential participant will, in conjunction with such person's qualified advisers, need to make.

-Other key securities law guidance and actions in 2018 and to date, 2019, include the following some of which are expanded upon further below:
+Other key 2018-2020 securities law guidance and actions include the following some of which are expanded upon further below:

-- In re Tomahawk Exploration.
-The SEC deems a token airdrop as a sale of securities. - William Hinman, Director of the Division of Corporation Finance at the SEC gave the "When Howey Met Gary"

-speech at the June 2018 Yahoo conference in San Francisco opining "the economic substance of the [token] transaction always determines the legal analysis, not the labels."

-- FinHub is established as a center of contact to allow market participants to interact directly with the SEC Staff. - Enforcement actions focusing on the failure to register an offering or qualify for an exemption in Blockvest, TokenLot, Crypto Asset Management, Longfin (https:// www.sec.gov/litigation/complaints/2019/comp24492.pdf), IPro (https://www.sec.gov/litigation/complaints/2019/ comp24478.pdf, Nextblock (https://www.sec.gov/ litigation/admin/2019/33-10638.pdf), Pachecko (https:// www.sec.gov/litigation/complaints/2019/comp24478. pdf),and Kik Interactive (https://www.sec.gov/litigation/ complaints/2019/comp-pr2019-87.pdf) (with Kik reported to be contesting the SEC). - Gladius Network, LLC settlement regarding following an issuer self-reporting and willingness to take remedial steps. - Framework for "Investment Contract" Analysis of Digital Assets, published by the Division of Corporation Finance of the SEC, in April 2019. - In April 2019 and July 2019, the SEC Staff issued the first token no-action letters first to TurnKey Jet, a charter jet company, tokenizing redeemable gift cards for charter jet services, and then to Pocketful of Quarters, Inc., an online video gaming company, issuing its "Quarters" as in-game app currency to video gamers, developers, and influencers.
+- In the action, In re Tomahawk Exploration, the SEC deemed a token airdrop as a sale of securities. - William Hinman, the director of the Division of Corporation Finance at the SEC gave the "When Howey Met Gary" speech at the June 2018 Yahoo conference in San Francisco opining, "the economic substance of the [token] transaction always determines the legal analysis, not the labels." - FinHub was established as a center of contact to allow market participants to interact directly with the SEC Staff. - Enforcement actions focused on the failure to register an offering or qualify for an exemption in Blockvest, TokenLot, Crypto Asset Management, Longfin, IPro, Nextblock, Pachecko, and Kik Interactive with Kik reported to be contesting the SEC. - Gladius Network, LLC settlement was reached regarding following an issuer self-reporting and willingness to take remedial steps. - Framework for "Investment Contract" Analysis of Digital Assets, published by the Division of Corporation Finance of the SEC, in April 2019. - In April 2019 and July 2019, the SEC Staff issued the first token no-action letters first to TurnKey Jet, a charter jet company, tokenizing redeemable gift cards for charter jet services, and then to Pocketful of Quarters, Inc., an online video gaming company, issuing its "Quarters" as in-game app currency to video gamers, developers, and influencers. - In March 2020, the Southern District of New York granted, in the action SEC v.
+Telegram, the SEC's motion for a preliminary injunction blocking the transfer of the network's cryptocurrency called "Grams" based on the